Anduin2017/AnduinOS-Docs/Applications/Media-Players/VLC-Media-Player/VLC-Media-Player.md

 # VLC Media Player

+!!! tip "AnduinOS Verified App - Open Source"

+    VLC is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 VLC Media Player is a free and open-source media player that can play most multimedia files as well as DVDs, audio CDs, VCDs, and various streaming protocols.

 To install VLC Media Player on AnduinOS, you can run: